 Bringing an equal pay claim

-To bring an equal pay claim, you need to determine a ‘comparator’, or ‘comparators’ of the opposite sex.
-The comparator is essentially your proof of receiving unequal pay, and needs to be or have been employed by your employer.
+To bring an equal pay claim, you need to identify a ‘comparator’, or ‘comparators’ of the opposite sex, who is a current or previous employee of the same employer.
+The comparator is essentially your proof of receiving unequal pay.
 The comparator does not necessarily need to work in the same location as you; many businesses have hubs in different parts of the UK, so in this instance your employer would need to outline the terms and conditions of your differing locations.
-If your comparator works as a different location within the business, there will need to be common terms and conditions between your place of work and their place of work in these circumstances.
+If your comparator works as a different location within the business, there will need to be common terms and conditions between your place of work and their place of work.

 Choosing your comparator(s)

 This is a decision that needs to be made carefully.
-It’s important to consider as many people as possible to ensure you have a strong case for your claim.
-Remember, there is no limit on the number of comparators you can choose, but your claim will become complicated the more comparators you name.
+It’s important to consider as many people as possible to ensure you have a strong case.
+Remember, there is no limit on the number of comparators you can choose.

 Note: You cannot point to hypothetical comparators with equal pay claims.
-You must be able to point to an actual person, otherwise your claim will not be valid.
-However, if you feel you’re being discriminated against due to your sex, with this being the reason you believe is behind your unequal contractual pay, you may be able to bring a sex discrimination claim without a physical comparator.
+You must be able to point to an actual person, otherwise your claim will not succeed.
+However, if you feel you’re being discriminated against due to your sex and unequal contractual pay, you may be able to bring a sex discrimination claim without a physical comparator.
 This is set out under the Equality Act 2010.

 After you have proved that your work is ‘equal work’ to that of your comparator’s, your employer must substantiate that the reason for unequal pay does not relate to your sex.

 We recommend that you speak to one of our solicitors in the first instance.
 But, as part of due process, you will need to inform the Advisory, Conciliation and Arbitration Service (ACAS) of your claim.
-In appropriate circumstances, our lawyers can help you through this process.
+Our lawyers can help you through this process.
 It is then ACAS’ responsibility to contact your employer and seek ‘early conciliation’, to try and settle the claim.
-This is a mandatory process, and can take up to 30 days.
-If ACAS cannot achieve early conciliation with your employer, they will issue a certificate to state so.
-Then, you can continue with bringing your claim to tribunal.
+This is a mandatory process, and can take up to 6 weeks.
+If ACAS cannot achieve early conciliation with your employer, they will issue a certificate.
+You can then continue with bringing your claim to the Employment Tribunal.

 Unlike other employment claims, you are not restricted to a short time limit to bring your equal pay claim.
 In fact, you can bring an equal pay claim to tribunal at any time, providing you are still employed under the contract outlined in your claim.
 You can also bring a claim within six months of your termination of employment from the company in question.

-Note: It’s advised that you seek legal advice as early as possible, as there may be changes to your claim in terms of whether it classes as an equal pay dispute or sex discrimination.
-If it was found to be the latter, the time limit for bringing a claim of this nature to tribunal is three months less one day from the incident.
+Note: We advise that you seek legal advice as early as possible, as there may be changes to your claim in terms of whether it is classed as an equal pay dispute or sex discrimination.
+If it is found to be the latter, the time limit for bringing a claim of this nature to tribunal is three months less one day from the incident.
 This, and the time it takes for ACAS to seek early conciliation, can mean that you’re left with very little time.
 It’s important to act quickly in all eventualities.